I use only Michael Harding paints. If you don’t have them and/or can’t get them, use what you can get.

 Other Materials: Canvas, Easel, etc.

-Ideally you’ll have some kind of easel that you can use to place your canvas next to your still-life.
+Ideally you’ll have some kind of easel that you can use to place your canvas next to your model (or the print next to the canvas).
 If not, do what you can.

 You’ll also need: